Princess Louise d'Artois: Death

 Louise died on 1 February 1864, aged 44, in the Palazzo Giustinian in Venice.
-She was buried in her grandfather Charles X's crypt at the Franciscan monastery Kostanjevica in Görz, Austria (now Nova Gorica, Slovenia).
+She was buried in her grandfather Charles X's crypt at the Franciscan Kostanjevica Monastery in Görz, Austria (now Nova Gorica, Slovenia).

 Other members of the French Royal Family buried there include her brother Henri, Count of Chambord, her aunt Marie Thérèse of France, and her uncle Louis Antoine, Duke of Angoulême.